-Antibody-guided drug works against acute lymphoblastic leukemiaMay 23rd, 2011 in Cancer /
+Antibody-guided drug works against acute lymphoblastic leukemiaMay 23, 2011 in Medicine & Health / Cancer

 An antibody packaged with a potent chemotherapy drug to selectively destroy acute lymphoblastic leukemia (ALL) cells eradicated or greatly reduced the disease for 61 percent of 46 patients in a phase II study.
 It will be presented at the 47th annual meeting of the American Society of Clinical Oncology in Chicago June 3-7.